List of legal entity types by country: Greece

-At most times usually companies would translate any of these designations into the French translation société anonyme or S.A. in non-Greek languages.
+Companies of the type "Anónimi Etaireía" would translate this designation into the French translation société anonyme or S.A. in non-Greek languages.

 Hungary

 In Hungary, business entities are mainly regulated by the Companies Act of 2006, the Companies Registration Act of 2006 and the new Civil Code of 2013.
 All companies are required to indicate their type in their name.

 Iceland

 Ireland

 The situation in Ireland is similar to the United Kingdom below, though without the class Community Interest Company.
 There were two forms of Company Limited by Guarantee, but only the form without a share capital is now used.
 Irish names may also be used, such as cpt (cuideachta phoibli theoranta) for plc, and Teo (Teoranta) for Ltd.